 Time of Travel

-There are two seasons to travel in the on a Masai Mara Safari holiday, these are; the low and high season.
+There are two seasons to travel on a Masai Mara Safari holiday, these are; the low and high seasons.
 The high season in Masai Mara is also known as the peak season which is characterized by many visitors, dry months with scattered or no rainfall at all.
 The high season in Masai Mara starts in July up to September but also December to February is part of the high season although these are not excellent months considering the annual Wildebeest Migration is out of sight.
 During the high season, booking prices are high due to the high demand many visitors plan their travel in this exact time.
-On the other hand the low season on a Masai Mara Safari is characterized by poor months with rainfall and few visitors.
+On the other hand, the low season on a Masai Mara Safari is characterized by poor months with rainfall and few visitors.
 During these months booking prices are low and is a good time to get yourself a good deal for a holiday to Masai Mara.

 Where to stay on a Masai Mara Safari Holiday

 There are two options where you can stay; at a lodge or at a campsite, if you are a photography enthusiast I would suggest that you stay somewhere near the river within the Mara.
-There are a lot of campsites and lodges on the river side and though their packages are slightly on the higher price but never the less there are a lot of advantages as well: Early morning as soon as your up and ready to explore Masai Mara, immediately you head out out of the camp, your already on safari, there’s no need to enter any Park gate or anything like that so catching the early morning light and evening light falls into place if you’re staying somewhere in a campsite unlike staying outside the park where you have to travel for over an hour to get to the entry point and main photography areas yet morning and evening are crucial times since half of the action happens in the morning.
+There are a lot of campsites and lodges on the riverside and though their packages are slightly on the higher price but never the less there are a lot of advantages as well: Early morning as soon as your up and ready to explore Masai Mara, immediately you head out of the camp, you are already on safari, there’s no need to enter any Park gate or anything like that so catching the early morning light and evening light falls into place if you’re staying somewhere in a campsite unlike staying outside the park where you have to travel for over an hour to get to the entry point and main photography areas yet morning and evening are crucial times since half of the action happens in the morning.